BrendanT2248/Week-19-Homework-Protecting-VSI-from-Future-Attacks/README.md

 **Global Mitigations**

+As this is a brute force attack, there are several global mitigation strategies that could be put in place here:

+- Keep all systems up to date with the latest security updates and patches.
+This is important to combat against the latest cyber threats.
+- Have endpoint protection installed on all machines to detect any potential malicous files users could of accidentally downloaded.
+- Develop a password policy that is strong.
+This can include the user needing to change their password every 3 months, having a long minimum character limit such as 10 and the password required needs to include an upper-case, lower-case, number and symbol.
+- A firewall to filter out users accidentally navigating to potentially malicious sites.
+- Enable automatic scanning of files when received externally either through email or FTP

 **Individual Mitigations**

+- Limit account lockouts for individual accounts for up to 3 hours if there is up to 10 incorrect logins within the hour.
+If attempts continue, escalte time as needed.
+- Educate employees on the dangers of cyber threats, such as simulated phishing scenarios, the importance of user account security and other cyber awareness training sessions.
+- Enforce two-factor authentication for all individuals for work accounts.
+Ensure this is enforced by going through the process with each individual user and make sure they understand what two-factor is and not to accept any notifcation if it is not them attempting a log in.

 ### Question 2

 - **VSI has insider information that JobeCorp attempted to target users by sending "Bad Logins" to lock out every user.
 What sort of mitigation could you use to protect against this?**

+- Ensure two-factor authentication is set up for every user.
+As well as this, back it up with a phone number to increase user account security.
+- Ensure the password policy is in place and effective.
+Complexity levels are met as well as the user needing to change their password every 3 months.
+- Ensure account lockouts are set up - if an account attempts a login up to 10 times in the hour unsuccssfully.
+- To protect against users accidentally sending their password out on the Internet we can encrypt cookies and enable the 'do not remember' password function within the browser.

 ## Part 2: Apache Webserver Attack: